NuevoFoundation/workshops/content/english/linux-basics/activity-6.md

 ---
 Flags: Uses
--c: To get the number of files with the pattern.
+-c: "To get the number of files with the pattern."
--i: To make the search case-insensitive. “uNiX” is the same as “unix”
+-i: "To make the search case-insensitive. “uNiX” is the same as “unix”"
--n: To return matched lines and their line numbers.
+-n: "To return matched lines and their line numbers."
 ---

 grep [flag] “[pattern]” [filename]